hex0punk/goRE/README.md

 If run successfully, a new Chrome window should open up with two tabs.
 Use the second tab to navigate to the site that you are currently pentesting.
 Press `ctrl + c` to end the session (TODO: make a more effective way to end sessions).

-### Ok,but what can I actually do with gorp?
+### Ok, but what can I actually do with gorp?

 There are 7 modules available at the moment.
-You can find information about each plugin by running `go run main.go -i /path/to/module/`.
+You can find information about each plugin by running go run main.go -i /path/to/module/.

 Here are some fun things that you can do right now.
 Each task is followed by a code snippet showing how your config would look like to enable the right plugins.
-Note that you enable multiple plugins at the same time.
+Note that you can enable multiple plugins at the same time.

-**1) Force Angular 2 application to load in develoment mode**
+**1) Force Angular 2 application to load in development mode**

 ```yaml
 scope: ""